sooryaprakash31/AutomationScripts/CheckFilenames/README.md

 # CheckFileNames
-Checks if the files in a folder have names same as the specified column data in the .csv file.
+Checks if the names in the .csv file have associated files (files with same names ) in the given folder.

 ## Execution